Suboxone For Treating Heroin Addiction

-Buprenorphine in suboxone combined with naloxone creates a balanced combination of effects.
-While the opioid based buprenorphine provides all of the analgesia and pain relief that opioids do, the naloxone blocks the ability to receive any euphoric high off the drug.
+Buprenorphine in Suboxone combined with naloxone creates a balanced combination of effects.
+While the opioid-based buprenorphine provides all of the analgesia and pain relief that opioids do, the naloxone blocks the ability to receive any euphoric high off the drug.
 Though there is no direct euphoria, there are similar sensations to being high on heroin.
 Users still experience “nodding out”, a state of drifting in and out of consciousness.
 Nodding out is dangerous when someone is using heroin or an excess amount of opioid painkillers.
-Unconscious, they are unable to notice their heart stopping.
+Unconscious, they are unable to notice their heart-stopping.

 Suboxone Comes With Withdrawals

 Some doctors feel that Suboxone is an acceptable alternative to recovery if it keeps heroin addicts away from heroin.
 However, feeling under the influence to the extent of nodding out can feel like little difference.
 Suboxone withdrawals are reportedly worse than withdrawal from heroin and opioids.
-After spending some time on suboxone to come off of heroin and opioids, many patients then have to undergo supervised detox to withdrawl from suboxone.
+After spending some time on suboxone to come off of heroin and opioids, many patients then have to undergo supervised detox to withdrawal from suboxone.

 Get Real Recovery offers residential detox programs for suboxone tapering and management.